kevinmarks/Pestagram/README.md

  I'm starting from scratch - this is my first Heroku and node.js project, but I have written a bit of Javascript before.

 ###Anything else we should know:
-Instagram's 'find photos by location' APIs seem to have mysteriously stopped working recently (possiby after Girls Around Me, possibly after FB bought them.
+Instagram's 'find photos by location' APIs seem to have mysteriously stopped working recently (possibly after Girls Around Me, possibly after FB bought them).

 ###Sustainability model:
 I need to add OAuth login for personalization, but the node instagram library